core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 As an example, if the server currently estimates that N = COUNT = 32 observers are active and considers a constant M = 8, it sends out a notification with Multicast-Response-Feedback-Divider: 2.
 Then, out of 18 actually active clients, 5 send a re-registration request based on their random draw, of which one request gets lost, thus leaving 4 re-registration requests received by the server.
 Also, no new clients have been added to the group observation during this time, i.e., COUNT' is equal to COUNT.
 As a consequence, assuming that a dampener value D = 1 is used, the server computes the new estimated count value as 32 + (16 - 32) = 16, and keeps the group observation active.

-To produce a most accurate updated counter, a server can include a Multicast-Response-Feedback-Divider option with value Q = 0 in its multicast notifications, as if M is equal to N. This will trigger all the active clients to state their interest in continuing receiving notifications for the target resource.
+To produce a most accurate updated counter, a server can include a Multicast-Response-Feedback-Divider Option with value Q = 0 in its multicast notifications, as if M is equal to N. This will trigger all the active clients to state their interest in continuing receiving notifications for the target resource.
 Thus, the amount R of arrived confirmations is affected only by possible packet loss.

 {{appendix-psuedo-code-counting-server}} provides a description in pseudo-code of the operations above performed by the server, including example behaviors for scheduling the next count update and deciding whether to cancel the group observation.